 If you’re seeking exceptional hiking or running trails, this is the place to be.

-The trail leaves from the visitor centre following the mountain pathway scattered with hidden caves and abandoned quarries to the lookout point.
+The trail leaves from the visitor center following the mountain pathway scattered with hidden caves and abandoned quarries to the lookout point.

-The best times to visit are early morning or late afternoon when you can view incredible sunrises and sunsets from Hawk’s View Overlook.
+I suggest visiting in the early morning or late afternoon, as these are the best times to view incredible sunrises and sunsets from Hawk’s View Overlook.

 4. Ruffner Mountain

 While you’re climbing to Hawk’s View Overlook, take time to explore Ruffner Mountain.

 The area offers 14 miles of trails which you can hike and discover flora and fauna.